-The latest in Haiti
+The situation in Haiti

 Haiti’s healthcare system remains precarious in the wake of natural disasters and ongoing political and economic crises.
 Ongoing disasters have led to Haiti becoming the poorest country in the Western Hemisphere.

-The earthquake in August 2021 is just one in a string of disasters to plague the country.
+The 7.2 magnitude earthquake in August 2021 is just one in a string of disasters to plague the country.
 In 2010, a magnitude 7.0 earthquake hit the capital, Port-au-Prince, resulting in thousands of deaths and leaving more than one million people homeless.
 The already damaged healthcare system was further weakened by the damage caused by Hurricane Matthew in 2016.

 People in Haiti continue to face multiple barriers to healthcare amid ongoing political and economic crises.
 Violence is rife, particularly in the capital, Port-au-Prince, where gangs fight for territory and influence.
 In 2020, there were repeated strikes and staffing shortages in public health facilities due to attacks on health workers, non-payment of wages and the risks of COVID-19.